The Nikon Z5 II - Setup

 The Nikon Z5 II

-Nikon made a huge step with this new version of its "entry level" full frame camera.
-They gave it their most recent processor and all the gimmicks made possible by it.
-The auto focus has improved a lot as well as the overall performance of the camera, not to mention the new video features.
-Keeping the price at a level which competes with much more average APS-C cameras was also wise step.
-I got mine for 1600€ minus the 250€ for my four year old Z5.
+Nikon made a massive step with this new version of its "entry-level" full-frame camera.
+They gave it their latest processor and all the gimmicks it makes possible.
+The autofocus has improved a lot, as has the camera's overall performance, not to mention the new video features.
+Keeping the price at a level that competes with much more average APS-C cameras was also a wise step.
+I got mine for 1600€ minus the 250€ for my four-year-old Z5.
 For comparison, the Fuji XT-5 currently sells for 1800€ in Germany.

 But this is no review.
-Rather, I like to share the settings I use.
-I fear that the camera is a bit overwhelming for newcomers.
-Even old dogs like myself can struggle with all these features.
-And Nikon should really think of a way to present the settings in a more structured and comprehensible menu.
+Instead, I like to share the settings I use.
+The camera is overwhelming for newcomers.
+Even old dogs like me can struggle with all these features.
+And Nikon should really consider a way to present the settings in a more structured, comprehensible menu.

 For me, this page will be a journey.
-I suggest setting the camera to English if you want to follow.
+Set the camera to English if you want to follow.

 General Operation

-There are a lot of buttons which set values only by simultaneously rotating one of the dials.
-This can be altered via f7 in the COSTOM menu.
-I have it ON, so that I can release the button, then turn the dials, ending with a half press of the shutter.
+Many buttons set values only when you simultaneously rotate one of the dials while pressing the button.
+This can be turned off via f7 in the CUSTOM menu.
+I have it ON, so that I can release the button, then turn the dials, ending with a half-press of the shutter.

-Many buttons can be configured in the CUSTOM menu.
-These configurations are different for the PHOTO and the VIDEO mode, which can be switched below the DISP button.
+Many buttons can be configured in the CUSTOM menu via f2 and f3.
+These configurations differ between the PHOTO and VIDEO modes, which can be switched using the DISP button below.
 It is a common mistake to be in the wrong mode.

-One of your first checks should be if the photo mode is JPEG or RAW or JPEG+RAW in the PHOTO SHOOTING menu.
-If you opt for JPEG, you should also visit the picture modes.
-By default, there is also a key to change it.
-Note, that the picture mode affects the small preview embedded into the RAW file too.
+One of your first checks should be if the photo mode is JPEG, RAW, or JPEG+RAW in the PHOTO SHOOTING menu.
+If you opt for JPEG, you should also adjust the image size to L and select the picture modes.
+By default, there is a button to change it on top of the camera.
+Note that the picture mode also affects the small preview embedded in the RAW file.
 An interesting option is to use a B/W mode.

-There are many small options which users prefer to set.
+There are many options that you can set.
 One is the beep in the SETUP menu.
 I have it off.
-Then there is a COPYRIGHT notice for all your images which you can enter.
+There is also a copyright notice for all your images.
 There are many more.
 It is worth looking through the CUSTOM and SETUP menus.
+If you do not understand a setting, you can get help by tapping the question mark.

 The User Modes

 This is a PSAM camera.
-For me, the most important modes are the aperture mode A to set the DOF I like to have, and the shutter mode S to freeze or show motion.
-Setting both with the manual mode M is rare.
-And I never use the mode P. The AUTO mode recommends itself to absolute newcomers to get a start with the camera, or in case of a quick emergency.
-The AUTO mode works, and it got more flexible in the Z5 II.
+For me, the most important modes are the aperture mode A to set the DOF I want, and the shutter mode S to freeze or show motion.
+Setting both to manual mode (M) is rare for me, but sometimes the only solution.
+And I never use the program mode P. The AUTO mode is recommended for absolute newcomers to get started with the camera, or for quick emergencies.
+The AUTO mode works, and it has become more flexible in the Z5 II.

-But the main topic in this section are the user modes U1, U2, U3.
-For me, these are godsent, and I wished I had two more.
-To set these modes, you select one of PSAM, change everything to your needs, and then save the user mode with "Save user settings" in the SETUP menu.
-Almost everything is saved, including button settings, picture modes, silent shooting etc.
+But the main topic in this section is the user modes U1, U2, and U3.
+For me, these are godsent, and I wish I had two more.
+To set these modes, select PSAM, make all the changes you need, and then save the user mode using "Save user settings" in the SETUP menu.
+Almost everything is saved, including button settings, picture modes, silent shooting, etc.

 You now have a quick path to your favorite setup depending on the situation.
 I prefer these modes to the shooting banks of the more advanced Nikons.